sane-web-framework/swef-manager/README.md

 Getting started
 ---------------

-Deploy the appropriate OS user for your Swef projects and execute this:
+Deploy an appropriate OS user for your Swef projects and execute this:

 cd ~